Robust and Efficient Semiparametric Inference for the Stepped Wedge Design: Simulation

 When the LMM models are correctly specified, the performances of LMM and proposed estimators are comparable.
-This indicates that the proposed semiparametric estimator does not incur a substantial loss in efficiency compared to the parametric estimator when the model is appropriately specified.
-Table \ref{tab:res1} includes a column labeled \textit{Fail}, which reports the number of experiments in which the model failed to fit, defined as cases where the standard error could not be calculated (using the R package \textsc{glmmTMB}).
+This indicates that the proposed semiparametric estimator has a minimal loss in efficiency compared to the parametric estimator when the model is appropriately specified.
+Table \ref{tab:res1} includes a column labeled \textit{Fail}, which reports the number of experiments in which the model failed to fit using the R package \textsc{glmmTMB}.